mscharhag/articles/2021-06-17-mysql-jdbc.md

 ## GitHub Availability

-The code of this application is entirely available on GitHub.
+The code of this application is entirely available on GitHub [here](https://github.com/edoardo429/articles).

 ## Initial Setup And Example